 Also, the strong sulfur smell is really hard to ignore.
 Nevertheless, the place is fantastic, just look at it!

 Less than 10 minutes away from this place you can stop again at the Myvatn Nature Baths, also called by many The Blue Lagoon of the North.

 For me, it turned out to be a great relaxing experience!
-There are three connected pools which have a comfortable 38 degrees water in most parts.
+There are three connected pools which have a comfortable 38 degrees water (100 degrees F) in most parts.
 However by the sides hotter water is coming in.
-I don’t think there is real danger but I suggest you test the boundaries carefully, I sometimes felt a stream coming in which was uncomfortable hot.
+I don’t think there is real danger but I suggest you test the boundaries carefully; I sometimes felt a stream coming in which was uncomfortably hot.

-All this water is coming from a nearby reservoir which holds 100 degrees Celsius boiling water straight from the ground!
+All this water is coming from a nearby reservoir which holds 100 degrees Celsius (212 Fahrenheit) boiling water straight from the ground!

 The water has a beautiful blue hue and a sulfur smell that bothered me a bit at the beginning, but then hey, it made my hair feel softer :).

 Price: 32-38 euros per adult, depending on the season